ParallelMaths/parallel/pages/8-07-black-holes.md

 ---

-In science, particularly physics, it is great to have ideas, but it is crucial that those ideas are based on mathematical equations.
-If you want to be a scientist, then you need to be a very good mathematician.
+In science, particularly physics, it is great to have ideas, but it is often crucial that those ideas are based on mathematical equations.
+If you want to be a scientist, then it often helps if you are strong mathematician.
 :::

 This clips tells you a bit more about black holes and the astrophysicist who first suggested that they might exist.